ShizukaDonaghue/atomic-quiz/README.md

 Therefore, the code to validate the username has been updated in script.js to check if the username contains a minimum of 3 and a maximum of 10 letters so that white spaces are no longer accepted.

 #### Positioning of The "X" Button
-When the website was deployed and physically tested on iPhones, it was found that the "X" buttom for the rule section was at the bottom-edge of the screen.
+When the website was deployed and physically tested on iPhones, it was found that the "X" button for the rule section was at the bottom edge of the screen.
 This issue was not seen in Chrome Dev Tools during the building process.
-Unlike other buttons, this "X" was positioned using margin-top propery with rem units.
+Unlike other buttons, this "X" was positioned using margin-top property with rem units.
 In order to correct this, the position property was changed to absolute and set the actual positions with top and right properties.

 <details>
   <summary>The "X" Button Before Fix</summary>